 I occasionally use a mobile device known as CamRanger to assist shooting unique situations and for maco & close-up focus stacking.
 My favorite mobile photography apps include PhotoPills and VellaClock for planning star photo shoots; and OptimumCSP, TrueDOF-Pro and FocusStacker for iOS devices developed by George Douvos.

-I do my own post-processing using predominantly Photoshop Lightroom (basic exposure adjustments) and Photoshop CC (exposure blending, luminosity masking, panorama stitching, and depth-of-field stacking), but also use Helicon Focus (depth-of-field stacking) and PTgui (panorama stitching) when needed.
+I do my own post-processing using predominantly Photoshop Lightroom (basic exposure adjustments) and Photoshop CC (exposure blending, luminosity masking, panorama stitching, and depth-of-field stacking), but also use Helicon Focus (depth-of-field stacking) as well as PTgui and Panorama Stitcher (panorama apps) when needed.
 My hardware platform is Apple’s Mac Pro (in studio) and a 2009 17" Macbook Pro (while traveling) with external and portable high-capacity storage solutions by G-Technology.
 I use Lexar Professional UDMA 7 CF Cards for recording imagery in camera.
 For simple and quick on-the-fly backup in the field, I use a NEXTO portable, battery-powered device.
 When requiring remote backup & editing capability without a laptop in the field, my GNARBOX is an indispensable tool.

 To carry my gear I've used several different backpacks & bags over the years, but my most frequently used all-around, go to pack is F-stop's Tilopa Mountaineering Camera Backpack.....it's almost perfection for what and how I shoot.
 If I don't need much additional gear when packing a long lens, I use my Tamrac Super TelePhoto Lens Pack.
 These two packs are comfortable, even when packed to the hilt.
 If I need ultra-rugged protection for my gear when traveling, I use various Pelican protector cases.